 If you are remortgaging, there are many lenders who will offer this service for FREE as an incentive to gain you as a new customer.
 It is definitely worth shopping around as you will save yourself between £600-£1000.

 This fee is paid usually to your solicitor.
-The solicitor uses a telegraphic transfer to arrange for your mortgage amount being raised to be sent to them in a quick and very secure way.
+The solicitor uses a telegraphic transfer to arrange for your mortgage amount to be raised to be sent to them in a quick and very secure way.
 This is not a large fee and will normally cost £30 – £40.

 Local Authority Search

 This fee is paid only when purchasing a property and is compulsory as all mortgage lenders require it to be carried out.
 A local authority search is instructed by your solicitor and will cost you in the region of £300.

 The local authority search will provide information on any possible problems or issues with the property and the surrounding area.
 These will include amongst others: